strimzi/strimzi.github.io/_posts/2024-03-20-kraft-migration.md

 That was named Kafka Raft ...
 KRaft for friends!

 KRaft is an event-based implementation of the Raft protocol with a quorum controller maintaining an event log, a single-partition topic named `__cluster_metadata`, to store the metadata.
-Unlike the other topics, this is special one, because records are written to disk synchronously, which is required by the Raft algorithm for correctness.
+Unlike the other topics, this is a special one, because records are written to disk synchronously, which is required by the Raft algorithm for correctness.
 It works in a leader-follower mode, where the leader writes events into the metadata topic which is then replicated to the follower controllers by using the KRaft replication algorithm.
 The leader of that single-partition topic is actually the controller node of the Kafka cluster.
-The metadata changes propagation has the benefit of being event-driven via replication and not using RPCs anymore.
+The metadata changes propagation has the benefit of being event-driven via replication instead of using RPCs anymore.
-The metadata management is directly within Kafka itself with the usage of a new quorum controller service which uses an event-sources storage model.
+The metadata management is part of Kafka with the usage of a new quorum controller service which uses an event-sources storage model.
 The KRaft protocol is used to ensure that metadata are fully replicated across the quorum.

 ![Cluster metadata topic](/assets/images/posts/2024-03-20-kraft-migration-metadata-topic.png)